michaeluno/admin-page-framework/readme.txt

 If you want to change it to something else, modify the `oMsg` object.
 It has the `aMessages` public property array which holds all the messages that the library uses.

 = Roadmap =
-Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labelled *enhancement*.
+Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==